Now accepting submissions for 2022

 Moving images, moving bodies.
 Movement and film just go together.
-From the early experiments of artists like Loie Fuller and physical comedians like Charlie Chaplin, to the lush spectacle of the movie musicals of the 1930s and 40s starring dancer/choreographers like Bill Bojangles Robinson and Fred Astaire, to the avant garde movement with the likes of Maya Daren and Merce Cunningham, to Michael Jackson’s Thriller – moving bodies and the camera have shared an ongoing, dynamic conversation.
+From the early experiments of artists like Loie Fuller and physical comedians like Charlie Chaplin, to the lush spectacle of the movie musicals of the 1930s and 40s starring dancer/choreographers like Bill Bojangles Robinson and Fred Astaire, to the avant-garde movement with the likes of Maya Daren and Merce Cunningham, to Michael Jackson’s Thriller – moving bodies and the camera have shared an ongoing, dynamic conversation.

-ADF’s Movies By Movers is a bi-annual festival dedicated to the celebration of the conversation between the body and the camera.
+ADF’s Movies By Movers is an annual festival dedicated to the celebration of the conversation between the body and the camera.
 We love sharing the history of the collaboration between the ephemeral art of live movement and the perpetual nature of film.
 And we love receiving new expressions of these forms from all over the world from artists like you.
 Students, emerging artists, seasoned professionals, even those who would not consider themselves “artists,” but have great ideas, find room on our screens to share their craft.

 While ADF’s Movies By Movers is by all accounts, a dance film festival, our definition of dance is broad and includes whatever you consider to be dance.
 Modern dance, ballet, jazz, cirque, parkour, skating, sports.
 We love it all.
 We screen it all!
 We also love all genres of filmmaking – experimental, documentary, narrative, animation.
 We invite you to keep us on our toes – literally – and help us keep pushing boundaries and redefining definitions.